 No matter what you intend to create, it can usually start life as an MVP.
 One of the bestselling books in the animal rights movement, Peter Singer’s Animal Liberation, started out as an essay of the same title.
 Only after it gained significant attention after being published in the New York Review of Books did Singer expand his piece into a book.
 Plenty of today’s best-known brands of vegan foods and beverages started by being sold out of a booth at their founder’s local farmers’ market.
 And many of the largest regional VegFest events are outgrowths of monthly potlucks and meetups that enabled the local vegan community to gain critical mass.

 There’s no shame in starting small.
-In fact, it’s usually the smart thing to do.
+In fact, it’s usually the smartest thing to do.
 No matter what your project or product, it’s nearly always possible to launch your effort as an MVP and grow in response to success.

 Campaign-Oriented Animal Rights Activism